fullmoonissue/tony-hawk-pro-skater-1/all-known-gaps.md

 As mentioned in the [Tony Hawk's fandom wiki](https://tonyhawkgames.fandom.com/wiki/Gap) : `A complete gap list for THPS1 was never released.`.

-So, how can we be sure that all gaps in THPS1 have been found ?
+So, how can we be sure that all gaps in THPS 1 have been found ?

 ## Known Gaps

 First, I've searched for websites and videos showing where all the gaps were.

-Now, it's [Psychochotics](https://www.youtube.com/playlist?list=PLarzX6CHWKbTnTMawI2ooS_1Nj0SiUfZg) who is showing more gaps than anyone.
+At this time, it's [Psychochotics](https://www.youtube.com/playlist?list=PLarzX6CHWKbTnTMawI2ooS_1Nj0SiUfZg) who is showing more gaps than anyone.

 <details>
     <summary>Total gaps / Total unique gaps</summary>